bluecats/bluecats-docs-edge/edge-0.2.X/getting-started-connect.md

 ![Log in to Edge Web Configuration](https://s3.amazonaws.com/bluecats-downloads/documentation/bluecats-edge-features/Login.png "Log in")

-## Edge Web Interface
+## Edge Web Interface / Checking your Firmware Version

 Once logged in to the web configuration tool you will land on the System Overview screen.
+Here you can see what Edge firmware version.
+You are on and this allows you to check which documenation to follow.
+If you need to change to documentation, here is the landing page for all of the [Edge documentation](https://s3-us-west-1.amazonaws.com/github-photos/DeveloperDocs/EdgeDocuments/EdgeMainView.png).

 ![Log in to Edge Web Configuration](https://s3.amazonaws.com/bluecats-downloads/documentation/bluecats-edge-features/SystemStatus.png "System Overview")

+Edge Main View

 There are a considerable number of configuration menu items but only a couple will require any changes.
 Some of the additional useful features are listed at the end of this document under [Troubleshooting](#troubleshooting).
 All of the options to configure bluetooth scanning can be found under the 'BlueCats' main menu item.

 ![BlueCats Live View](https://s3.amazonaws.com/bluecats-downloads/documentation/bluecats-edge-features/LiveView.png "System Overview")

-[Start Configuring Edge Applications](getting-started-edge-applications.md#bluecats-edge-applications---overview) or continue below by connecting your Edge using the WiFi Setup.
+[Start Configuring Edge Applications](https://s3-us-west-1.amazonaws.com/github-photos/DeveloperDocs/EdgeDocuments/EdgeUIBlueCatsMenu.png) or continue below by connecting your Edge using the WiFi Setup.

 ## Connecting to Internet via WiFi